mate-desktop/mate-desktop.org/README.md

     cp blog/20991231template-markdown.md blog/20131107my-cool-blog-post.md

   * Edit your new file making sure to change the meta data in the file header.
-  The meta data in the template looks like this:

-    link:
-    description:
-    tags: draft
-    date: 2099/12/31 23:59:59
-    title: Markdown template
-    slug: template-markdown
-    author: Webmaster

-  * The meta data fields are:
+  The meta data fields are:
     * `link` is optional but should include the URL to the original article if there is one.
     * `description` is optional an should brefily describe the post.
     * `tags` any tags that are relevant.
 You **must include the `draft` tag**